DataBiosphere/data-store-kharon/docs/deletion.md

-The decision of whether to perform a logical deletion or a physical deletion should be decided using the [deletion RFC](https://github.com/HumanCellAtlas/dcp-community/blob/master/rfcs/text/0004-dss-deletion-process.md) and the deletion SOP (TBA) as a guide.
+The decision of whether to perform a logical deletion or a physical deletion should be decided using the [deletion RFC](https://github.com/HumanCellAtlas/dcp-community/blob/master/rfcs/text/0004-dss-deletion-process.md) in the Human Cell Atlas (HCA) project as a guide.

 Users and operators requesting the deletion of files or bundles use the API and make two calls - one call to request the deletion (which returns information about the data to be deleted), and one call to confirm deletion.